Nucleomics-VIB/BRBseq-tools/README.md

 ![distance_gradient_plot_auto](pictures/distance_gradient_plot_auto.png)

-### Get all variant barcodes with diatance 1 from a user provided sequence
+### Get all variant barcodes with a distance of 1 from a user provided sequence

 * list_distance1.pl

-### Custom functions to rescue barcode data from an aviti run
+### Custom functions to rescue barcode data from an aviti BRB-Seq run

 One barcode was giving too few reads and we thought that the corresponding barcode sequence (provided by the customer in Exp4632_barcodes.txt) could have been the problem.